Priyanka-sharma181/Chatbot-Development-Guide/docs/source/deploy.rst

         #root /var/www/html;
         root /usr/share/nginx/html;

+        # Add index.php to the list if you are using PHP
+        index index.html index.htm index.nginx-debian.html;

    ```

 - **Test whether your server is running:** Hit the host-ip address or domain name of the EC2 instance in the browser.
-For example: http://ec2-3-110-217-147.ap-south-1.compute.amazonaws.com/user
-It should return something like this:
-{"message":"Cannot GET /","error":"Not Found","statusCode":404}
+For example: http://ec2-3-110-217-147.ap-south-1.compute.amazonaws.com/user.
+It should return something like this: {"message":"Cannot GET /","error":"Not Found","statusCode":404}.
 This is expected because /user  is a POST api.
-You can confirm it by POSTing some content using Postman or curl on your system.
+You can confirm it by posting some content using Postman or curl on your system.